hugo-sebastiao/hugo-sebastiao.github.io/index.md

 <h3 id="optical-tweezers">Optical Tweezers Experiment Automation</h3>

-Developed a Python-based automation platform for optical tweezers experiments, integrating computer vision, hardware control, and automated measurement workflows into a modular system capable of running experiments with minimal user intervention.
+Developed a Python-based automation platform for optical tweezers experiments, integrating computer vision, hardware control, and automated measurement workflows into a modular system for experiments with minimal user intervention.

-The software unified droplet detection, hardware coordination, experiment execution, and data generation in a single workflow-oriented platform designed for real experimental use.
+The software unified droplet detection, hardware coordination, experiment execution, and data generation in a single platform designed for real experimental use.

 **Highlights**